Jacob Rasmussen: Red Bull Salzburg

 On 9 June 2025, Rasmussen joined Austrian Bundesliga club Red Bull Salzburg from Brøndby, signing a two-year contract.
 He described himself as "hungry for success and titles" and stated that he aimed to "deliver from day one," as he was reunited with his manager at Vitesse, Thomas Letsch.
 Assigned the number 2 shirt, he made his competitive debut nine days later in a 2–1 victory over Pachuca at the FIFA Club World Cup, a match played at TQL Stadium in Cincinnati which was delayed for more than an hour due to a thunderstorm.
 He started all three of Salzburg's group-stage matches, although the club did not progress beyond the first round.

 Rasmussen made his league debut on 2 August in a 2–2 draw away to newly promoted SV Ried on the opening day of the 2025–26 season.
 Ten days later he scored his first goal for Salzburg, heading his side into the lead in a 3–2 home defeat to Club Brugge in the UEFA Champions League third qualifying round.
 Local media noted a misplaced pass from Rasmussen in the build-up to Brugge's equaliser, as Salzburg were eliminated 4–2 on aggregate.

+Kaiserslautern

+On 30 January 2026, Rasmussen signed with 1.
+FC Kaiserslautern in German 2.
+Bundesliga.